 As a Millennium project, members of the society researched and designed the green plaques on significant buildings in Towcester.
 These were launched in 2002, after two years of effort in getting permissions from the various tenants, landlords, local councils and English Heritage.

-Through historic research and volunteering, society members support local organisations, such as the Towcester Museum and the Towcester 917 project.
-Towcester 917 is to commemorate the Battle of Towcester 1100 years ago between the Saxons and the Vikings and there are major events on 17th June and 23rd July 2017.
+Through historic research and volunteering, society members support local organisations, such as the Towcester Museum, the Towcester Area WW1 Commemoration Committee and the Towcester 917 project.
+Towcester 917 was to commemorate the Battle of Towcester 1100 years ago between the Saxons and the Vikings.

 When funding for the Towcester Reminiscence group ceased, it was able to continue due to support from our society and Towcester library.